BodeyM/ESP32-S3-Skydive-Altimeter/README.md

 ## ⚙️ Installation

 1.  **Install CircuitPython:** Flash your ESP32-S3 board with the latest version of CircuitPython.
+[For the TENSTAR TS-ESP32-S3 board, I'm using this version.](https://circuitpython.org/board/adafruit_feather_esp32s3_tft)
 2.  **Install Libraries:** Copy the following libraries from the [CircuitPython Bundle](https://circuitpython.org/libraries) to the `lib` folder on your device:
     *   `adafruit_bmp280`
     *   `adafruit_st7789`